CESNET/metacentrum-user-docs/docs/advanced/containers/index.md

 #### Preparing your own singularity image

 Preparing your own singularity image is intended for experienced users.
 Root privileges are needed or you can use system with User Namespace Remapping.
-Reading [Singularity documentation](https://apptainer.org/docs-legacy) is a good idea too.
+Reading [Apptainer documentation](https://apptainer.org/docs-legacy) is a good idea too.
 In general, you do not need root privileges if you can (re)use existing docker image.

 Without root privileges you prepare singularity image from Docker image as: